 Let’s be frank, no matter what the state of the economy is, being a part of layoffs is never fun.
 In fact, it has been the worst part of my career in HR.
 Downsizing, restructuring, or layoffs can negatively impact your company’s brand.
 No matter how necessary for your bottom line, it is imperative to have a solid strategy in place to minimize the damage, not just to your product and brand, but also to your recruiting and employment brand.

-No-one looks forward to downsizing, which is why so many CEOs and executives handle the process so poorly which is why having a clear process and plan is so critical to help you execute layoffs with dignity and grace.
+No-one looks forward to downsizing, which is why so many CEOs and executives handle the process so poorly and why having a clear process and plan is so critical to help you execute layoffs with dignity and grace.

 Before and During a Layoff

 The critical decisions of who will be laid off, when it will happen, how much severance will be offered, and how much assistance to find a new job will be available is often left to the legal department, for good reason.
-The problem with that is the legal department’s job is to protect the company from litigation, not the morale of the company.
+The problem with that is the legal department’s job is to protect the company from litigation, not boost the morale of the company.

 No matter how much notice you have before downsizing, I recommend partnering your HR leadership team with your legal department.
 Pull employee reports including your employee benefits report if available to aid in the discussion of potential liabilities the layoff could create for your organization.

 It’s important to have frequently asked questions and resources handy.
 Displaced employees should receive a packet of information to help in planning and discussions for themselves and their families.
 These should include:

 - Cobra and benefits information and costs